 1) Telly stops working have an almighty scream at it and everything around.
 That will make you feel better as a vent often does.

 2) Then do something about it.
 Focus on a solution.
 Continuing to focus on the problems and how they are affecting you have a negative effect.
 Contact the trader explain the problem and request a refund, repair or replacement.
-(More details here).
+(More details on the Consumer Rights Act 2015 ).
 This approach will provide you with a positive outlook.

 3) If the trader tried to fob you off, assert your legal rights.
 Common fob offs and how to deal with them here.
 That will certainly make you feel positive and strong.

 4) Complain in writing if you don’t get what you want from the outset.
 It will make you feel better venting your frustrations and you can rewrite and rewrite until you are happy with it.
 You can’t do that when speaking and complaining in writing stops emotional outbursts which are likely not to get you anything you want in any case.

 And of course, to complain effectively you need to get the GET THE BOOK!
 How To Complain: The ESSENTIAL Consumer Guide to Getting REFUNDS, Redress and RESULTS! 🙂 🙂